Marinated Roast Leg Of Goat

-More people need to try roast leg of goat.
-It’s fantastic!
+More people need to try roast leg of goat raan.
+It's fantastic!

 Want to hear the good news?
 Goat meat is also lower in cholesterol and fat than pork, beef and lamb and it’s high in iron and protein.

 I hope that the recent bad press about certain processed ready made meals will encourage some of you to get out there and try something new.
-If you have a hard time finding goat meat, try Farmer’s Choice.
-They sent me the leg of goat for this recipe.
+If you have a hard time finding goat meat, any good butcher should be able to source it for you.

 - 1/2 leg of goat